Nicola Bulley: Where was a body found in search for missing mother?

 The force has referred itself to the independent police watchdog over contact it had with Bulley prior to her disappearance.

-Earlier this week, Bulley's family said speculation about her private life, including her struggles with the menopause, "needs to stop" and that it had become a distraction from efforts to find her.
+Earlier, Bulley's family had said speculation about her private life, including her struggles with the menopause, had become a distraction from efforts to find her.

 Their distress was compounded by TikTokers and internet sleuths wading into the case with their own theories, one of whom was arrested and fined for posting videos from the search area.